 When winter begins to set in, you might begin to feel a bit down if you love to run and don’t want to be reduced to using your treadmill indoors for your workouts.
 However, you can avoid this depressing scenario and continue your love of running on the trails no matter what the weather is by purchasing the best winter running shoes to keep your feet warm and ready for cooler temperatures.

 With a good pair of running shoes, you’ll be able to hit the trails every day, regardless of what the weather should be (ice, sleet, or snow).
-However, you’ll have to use some judgement when you select your shoes.
+However, you’ll have to use some judgment when you select your shoes.
 There are so many different types of winter shoes for running made nowadays, we’ve decided to help save you some time by compiling a list of the best top ten winter running shoes, and covering some features that should help you make your decision.

 - Adidas Adizero XT

 - Saucony Ride 8

 - La Sportiva Mutant